ladybug-tools/spider-2020/README.md

 <span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]( https://ladybug-tools.github.io/spider-2020/ "View file as a web page." ) </span>

-<div><input type=button onclick=window.location.href="https://github.com/ladybug-tools/spider-2020";
+<div><input type=button onclick=window.top.location.href="https://github.com/ladybug-tools/spider-2020"
-value='You are now in a GitHub web page view - Click this button to view this read me file as source code' ></div>
+value="You are now in a GitHub web page view - Click this button to view this read me file as source code" ></div>

 # [Spider 2020]( ./index.html )